Oktopost/oyster/docs/Actions/LoadSequence.md

 ## Initial Load

 There is no real difference between first time load and any following load.
-On the first load, the initial **Actions Chain** is treated as an empty array - as if there is no Actions to unmount, update or refresh.
+On the first load, the initial **Actions Chain** is treated as an empty array - as if there are no Actions to unmount, update or refresh.

 ## Notes

-- During **preDestroy** call, the state of the chain is still not updated, and *Action.params()* method will return previous route's parameters instead of the new once.
+- During **preDestroy** call, the state of the chain is still not updated, and *Action.params()* method will return previous route's parameters instead of the new ones.
 - Unlike Modules, Actions' update methods may not be defined.
 The parent **Oyster.Action** class does not have the **preDestroy**, **initialize**, **refresh**, **update**, **activate**, **execute** or **destroy** methods in it's prototype.